Frequently Asked Questions

 Where do I start when setting my career goals?

 Assess your interests, skills, talents and passions.
-An honest, in-depth look at what makes you (or would make you) jump out of bed each and every workday, including Monday mornings!
+An honest, in-depth look at what makes you (or would make you) jump out of bed each and every workday, excited, energized and feeling like you are going to fully tap all of your talents.

 How do I do this?

 There are many career assessments available.
-Check out my “Resources” page.
-I have suggested some of the best links for you to explore.
-I will work with you to review the results of the assessment you chose and will guide you as you move your results into a plan of action.
+I will work with you to review the results of the assessment of your choice and will guide you as you move your results into a personalized Action Item Plan that we develop together, resulting in a job search strategy geared to your individual career path options.

 How do I find out if what I think I may want to do, is really going to be for me?

 Start now.
 Ask people who are doing what you want to do, how they got started?
 What did they do when they entered the specific field?
 Industry?
 Company?
 Agency?
 Business?
 Job?
 What do they suggest to help you find out more about the specific work you think you may love to do?
 Can you get real world exposure to what you think you may want to do?
-Who can they refer you to contact personally?
+Who can they refer you to contact personally fro brief informational/exploratory meetings?

 Any special advice for me, once I have set me goals and know it is really what I want to do?

 There is a very famous expression, I will simplify it even more: Do it!
 Do not quit your day job right away.
 Ease into your new found work of passion and talent.
-Do some part –time, contract, consulting, research or volunteer work to get exposure in your new work life.
+Do some part –time, contract, consulting, per diem, gig work or do some research or volunteer work to get exposure in your new work life.

 How will this provide me with a new full time work opportunity?